Users

 2. Locate and click the user.

 3. Click Disabled in the pane on the right.
-The toggle changes from gray to blue.
+The toggle changes from faded to dark.

-The Disabled column now contains a check mark next to the user.
+The Disabled column now contains a check next to the user.

 To enable a user, follow the steps below: